maandree/sha3sum/README.md

     --binary       Print the checksum in binary, rather than hexadecimal.

     -m
-    --multi        Print the chechsum at all iterations.
+    --multi        Print the checksum at all iterations.

 **Pending the standardisation of SHA-3**, there is no specification of particular